millenomi/mover-mini-sample-stickers/README.md

  * Having Mover transfer a sticker and receiving it.
  * Displaying a sticker with a custom image and title on the Mover table.

+See the comments in the implementation files for more details.